Fix privacy for puppetclasses.

 #2 Updated by Corey Osman about 7 years ago

 1. allow ability to filter out non authorized classes for each user when requested in the puppetclasses model

 2. Build the support within the edit role view so that a admin could select which classes the role should contain.

-#3 Updated by Brian Gupta almost 7 years ago
+#3 Updated by Brian Gupta about 7 years ago

 Hmm. wouldn't we do this is a filter, like we do domains?
 IE: The roles do not contain specific data.
 They just contain broad permissions, like view, edit, etc, for each type of high level collection.
 The user level filters contain the details, and I believe would be were you set the allowed classes. -Brian

-#5 Updated by Dominic Cleal about 5 years ago
+#5 Updated by Dominic Cleal over 5 years ago

 - Description updated (diff)

 - Assignee deleted (

 Foreman 1.5's revamped authz system means you can now filter puppet classes using the search syntax and then associate this to a role instead of a user.
 Roles can now be assigned to user groups instead of users.